bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 40°
-- Partly Cloudy
+- Cloudy
-- 82% humidity
+- 84% humidity
 - 13 mph wind
-- 48% cloud cover
+- 100% cloud cover
 - 24 AQI 🟩
 - 0.56 inches of snow and 0.19 inches of rain expected in the next 72 hours